 For example, if someone is selling a Barbour jacket, and post it on eBay as a 'Waterproof waxed jacket in navy blue', it won't show up in anyone's searches looking for a Barbour.

-Create alerts for searches
+Create eBay search alerts

-Contact sellers to haggle
+Contact eBay sellers to haggle

-As eBay is an auctioning service, you wouldn’t think there would be any haggling involved, but this definitely isn’t the case.
+As eBay is an auctioning service, you might not think there would be any haggling involved.
+Surprisingly, you'd be wrong.